srijanraghunath/srijanraghunath.github.io/index.md

 ### About

 My name is Srijan Raghunath and I am a senior mathematics student at the University of Connecticut (As of March 20, 2026).
 I always loved mathematics and my interest is number theory, specifically analytic number theory.
 Here, I will post notes and expository papers mainly in number theory, analysis, and algebra, but also anything else that interests me.
-They say the best way to learn is to teach, so the purpose of this site is to learn certain topics by explaining them to folks like you!!
+They say the best way to learn is to teach, so the purpose of this site is to learn certain topics by explaining them to folks like yourselves!!
 Hopefully, the resources here will be of some use to you.